pnnl/pecblocks/README.md

 The figure below shows an 8-second simulation of inverter startup, followed by sequential disturbances in the weather, control variables, and grid resistance.
 Inputs appear on the top row.
-The AC RMS voltage, Vrms, comes from an electrical simulation in the Alternative Transients Program (ATP).
-In the infinite impulse response (IIR) simulation from the trained model, Vrms is not available directly, but assumed to be Rgrid*Irms, where Rgrid is pre-defined for the IIR simulation and Irms is an IIR output variable.
-Hence, there is a lag of one time step, 1 ms, in Vrms during the IIR simulation.
-Differences in the ATP and IIR Vrms are partly responsible for differences in the ATP and IIR output variables, Vdc, Idc, and Irms.
+The AC RMS voltage, _Vrms_, comes from an electrical simulation in the Alternative Transients Program (ATP).
+In the infinite impulse response (IIR) simulation from the trained model, _Vrms_ is not available directly, but assumed to be _Rgrid_*_Irms_, where _Rgrid_ is pre-defined for the IIR simulation and _Irms_ is an IIR output variable.
+Hence, there is a lag of one time step, 1 ms, in _Vrms_ during the IIR simulation.
+Differences in the ATP and IIR Vrms are partly responsible for differences in the ATP and IIR output variables, _Vdc_, _Idc_, and _Irms_.

 | Variable | RMSE  |  Mean  |  Rel.
 Error |
 |:---      |   ---:|    ---:|         ---:|